tttmmmyyyy/fixlang/Documentation.md

 ### Boxed and unboxed types

 Types in fix are divided into boxed types and unboxed types.
+Boxed types and unboxed types are similar to things called as "reference types" and "value types" in other languages, respectively.

 * Value of boxed types are allocated in heap memory.
 Local names and struct / union fields whose types are boxed are compiled as pointers to the values.
-* Values of unboxed types are directly embedded into the stack memoroy, structs and unions.
+* Values of unboxed types are directly embedded into the stack memory, structs and unions.

 In general, types that contain a lot of data (such as `Array`) are suited to be boxed because boxed types have lower copying costs.
 On the other hand, types containing small data (such as `Int`) can be unboxed to reduce the cost of increasing or decreasing the reference counter.